 - After removing all the deceased tissues, they will stimulate the clotting of blood in the site.
 This will form a protective seal around each tooth.
 Tissues are then recompressed against the surface of each tooth without using stitches.

 - Finally, the dentist will clean your entire mouth and adjust your bite if necessary.

 The healing process for this treatment is shorter compared to other treatments for gum disease.
 You can go back to your daily routine after a day.
 Like any other treatment, it is important to have good oral hygiene to avoid the reoccurrence of gum disease.

-If you have any questions or concerns about this treatment, or you would like to schedule a consultation with our dentist, you can call our office at (707) 257-2400 to schedule an appointment.
+If you have any questions or concerns about this treatment, or you would like to schedule a consultation with our dentist, you can contact us online or call our office at (707) 257-2400 to schedule an appointment.
 We are located at 2119 Jefferson St., Napa, CA 94559.